+A LEA designee assigned to each school will review the district's data base monthly and schedule an IEP meeting to discuss reevaluation needs between six and ten months prior to the reevaluation due date.
+This will ensure the analysis of all required data prior to the triennial date.
 Once the Consent for Reevaluation is obtained at the IEP meeting, the LEA designee processes a referral for reevaluation and checks for compliance.
-Copies of the referral is provided to the appropriate evaluation specialists for the evaluation to proceed.
+Copies of the referral are provided to the appropriate evaluation specialists for the evaluation to proceed.
 The evaluation specialist will complete the evaluation within ninety (90) days.
-Once the evaluations are completed, a report will be eempleted by the evaluation specialist within four weeks.
+Once the evaluations are completed, a report will be finalized by the evaluation specialist within four weeks.
 A copy of the report will be sent to the ESE office where the report will be entered into the evaluation data base.
 The LEA designee will be notified that the evaluations have been completed for students at their assigned schools.
 Staffings will be scheduled within three weeks of being notified that the evaluation report is available, unless the parent requests that the IEP meeting be scheduled for a later date.